-- 20.1 Working Capital Term Loan(GECL)of Rs.19.98 Lakh from Punjab National Bank is Secured by way of hypothecation of current assets including stock of finished goods, green leaf's related to Heeleakah Tea Estate & also by way of hypothecation of all movable plant & machinery & other movable fixed assets, all present & future.
+- 20.1 Working Capital Term Loan (GECL) of Rs.19.98 Lakh from Punjab National Bank is Secured by way of hypothecation of current assets including stock of finished goods, green leaf's related to Heeleakah Tea Estate & also by way of hypothecation of all movable plant & machinery and other movable fixed assets, all present & future.
 The loan is further secured by way of deposit of title deeds of Heeleakah Tea Estate.
-The loan is repayable is payable in 27 Monthly instalment of Rs.0.75 Lakh.Interest is payable monthly @ 7.65% pa. - 20.2 Working Capital Loan is Secured by way of hypothecation of current assets including stock of finished goods, green leaf's related to Heeleakah Tea Estate & also by way of hypothecation of all movable plant & machinery & other movable fixed assets, all present & future.
+The loan is repayable is payable in 27 Monthly instalment of Rs.0.75 Lakh.Interest is payable monthly @ 7.65% pa. - 20.2 Working Capital Loan is Secured by way of hypothecation of current assets including stock of finished goods, green leafs related to Heeleakah Tea Estate & also by way of hypothecation of all movable plant & machinery and other movable fixed assets, all present & future.
 The loan is further secured by way of deposit of title deeds of Heeleakah Tea Estate.
-Interest is payable on quarterly basis at 7.5%.
+Interest is payable @ Repo Rate + 3.5% (As on 31st March, 2023 @10%) on quarterly basis. - 20.3 Refer Note no 39 for information on Carrying Amount of Assets Pledged as Security for Current borrowings. - 20.4 No Amount have been guaranteed by the Directors of the Company. - 20.5 There is no default on Balance Sheet date in repayment of Borrowings & Interest thereon. - 20.6 Term Loan were applied for the purpose for which the loans were obtained. - 20.7 The Company has filed Monthly returns or Statements with the Banks in lieu of the sanctioned working Capital facilities, which are in agreement with the Books of Account. - 20.8 The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.